imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 ## Citations

-If you use this detector for you research, please be so kind as to cite the StarDist and the TrackMate papers:
+If you use this detector for your research, please be so kind as to cite the StarDist and the TrackMate papers:

+{% include citation id='plugins/stardist' %}

-{% include citation doi='10.1007/978-3-030-00934-2_30'%}
+{% include citation id='plugins/trackmate' %}

 _________________________________